irislib/splitter-contract/README.md

 To get startet go to the WebApp folder.

-# How does the Payment Splitter?
+# How does the Payment Splitter work?
 ![Screenshot](SplitterContract.png)
 The contract takes in all types of ERC20 and ERC721 Tokens.
 It distributes them according to predefined amount of shares to predefined amount of wallets.